The half a trillion dollar British money transfusion that may not be enough

 Faced with potentially the worst recession in three hundred years, Prime Minister Boris Johnson’s government has guaranteed 80% of bank loans to small firms; vowed to pay 80% of salary costs to minimise redundancies; deferred tax; given grants and let many businesses off paying business rates for a year.

-But the system has been stuttering: banks had lent 1.1 billion pounds ($1.4 billion) by April 13, trade body UK Finance said.
+But the system is stuttering: banks had lent 1.1 billion pounds ($1.4 billion) by April 13, trade body UK Finance said.
 There are also reports from business groups that lenders, with 20% of the risk, are rejecting claims.

 The salary furlough scheme opened on Monday, with more than a million staff put on leave.
 But that approach has frustrated some small company owners who need staff to manage stock and suppliers if they are to emerge from the lockdown.